vkoukis/circuit-explorers/docs/adv-ohm/adv-ohm.md

    :::{note}
-   Ohm's law only applies to *ideal* resistors, which we also call *resistive*, or *ohmic* laws.
+   Ohm's law only applies to *ideal* resistors, which we also call *resistive*, or *ohmic* loads.
 We will see there are other types of loads, like diodes, and capacitors, later on.
    :::